-Will you help maintain free and open access to our content by making a donation before December 31?
+Will you help maintain free and open access to Boston Review by making a donation before December 31?

 We know you agree that the work we publish is important.
 We also know you agree it should be free for everyone online, regardless of whether they can pay.
 By supporting Boston Review, you’re subsidizing a public good.

-Thank you for supporting our democratic mission.
+Thank you for your support.
 We couldn’t do it without you.

 Deborah Chasman & Joshua Cohen